plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * **Not concerned about missing data?** Simply run our default script.
 A portion of your visitors will block it but otherwise it works all fine.
 In our testing, between 6% and 26% of people block scripts all depending on the type of the site and the audience.
 In more extreme cases, with very tech-savvy referral sources these numbers can get up to 60%

 * **Are you concerned about missing data?** Proxy our script.
-We've made it easy to do so in our WordPress plugin.
+We've made it easy to do so in our WordPress plugin

-* In the "Bypass adblockers" section of our WordPress plugin settings, tick the "Enable proxy" and click on the "Save Changes" button
+* In the "Bypass adblockers" section of our WordPress plugin settings, turn on the "Enable proxy" option

 ![Enable proxy in our WordPress plugin](/docs/img/plausible-wordpress-plugin-proxy.png)